-44 water resources management, agriculture, and water quality control (e.g. Shrestha et al. 2014; Larsen et al. 2014; Simmer et 45 al., 2015).
-Assuming that that the models are able to resemble the real-world based on state-of-the-art understanding of the 46 system processes, the models are also used as "virtual realities" for hypothesis testing and decision support systems in many 47 scientific disciplines (Clark et al., 2015, Semenova & Beven, 2015).
-48 Virtual or simulated realities have been used for specific compartments of the terrestrial system in many studies (see Fatichi et al., 2016, and reference herein) and several advantages have been recognized.
-Bashford et al. (2002) computed simulated 49 remote-sensing observations with 1 km resolution to derive, among others, process parameterizations for evapotranspiration 50 51 in a hydrological model operating on the same scale as the remote sensing data.
-Weiler and McDonnel (2004) used a 52 simulated-reality approach on the hill-slope scale to detect and quantify the major controls on subsurface flow processes and 53 derive tunable parameters for conceptual models.
-Similar experiments allowed Schlueter et al. (2012) to explore the 54 relationship between soil architecture and hydraulic behavior and Chaney et al. (2015) to testing sampling designs.
-Hein et 55 al. (2019) explores the relative importance of different factors in the hydrologic response of a catchment.
+Earth environmental models are becoming increasingly important for climate and weather prediction, flood forecasting, water resources management, agriculture, and water quality control (e.g., Shrestha et al., 2014; Larsen et al., 2014; Simmer et al., 2015).
+Assuming that the models are able to resemble the real world based on state-of-the-art understanding of the system processes, the models are also used as "virtual realities" for hypothesis testing and decision support systems in many scientific disciplines (Clark et al., 2015; Semenova and Beven, 2015).

+Virtual or simulated realities have been used for specific compartments of the terrestrial system in many studies (see Fatichi et al., 2016, and reference herein) and several advantages have been recognized.
+Bashford et al. (2002) computed simulated remote-sensing observations with 1 km resolution to derive, among others, process parameterizations for evapotranspiration in a hydrological model operating on the same scale as the remote-sensing data.
+Weiler and McDonnell (2004) used a simulated-reality approach on the hillslope scale to detect and quantify the major controls on subsurface flow processes and derive tunable parameters for conceptual models.
+Similar experiments allowed Schlueter et al. (2012) to explore the relationship between soil architecture and hydraulic behavior and Chaney et al. (2015) to testing sampling designs.
+Hein et al. (2019) explores the relative importance of different factors in the hydrologic response of a catchment.
 Simulated realities are also often used to overcome limitations on the data-scarce observations.
-In this context, Ajami and Sharma (2018) used 56 57 simulations results to test disaggregation method for soil moisture observations.
-In subsurface hydrology it is a standard 58 procedure to test inverse modeling and data-assimilation approaches on simulated aquifers (e.g., Zimmermann et al., 1998; 59 Hendricks Franssen et al., 2009), which are used to generate realistic aquifer data with exactly known hydraulic and 60 geochemical properties at every point (e.g., Schaefer et al., 2002).
-61 More recently, it has been highlighted that the terrestrial systems should be better exploited by the use of integrated models 62 which are able to simulate water and energy fluxes in the subsurface-land surface-atmosphere system in a physically 63 consistent way (Clark et al., 2015, Davison et al, 2018).
+In this context, Ajami and Sharma (2018) used simulations results to test disaggregation method for soil moisture observations.
+In subsurface hydrology, it is a standard procedure to test inverse modeling and data assimilation approaches on simulated aquifers (e.g., Zimmermann et al., 1998; Hendricks Franssen et al., 2009), which are used to generate realistic aquifer data with exactly known hydraulic and geochemical properties at every point (e.g., Schaefer et al., 2002).

+More recently, it has been highlighted that the terrestrial systems should be better exploited by the use of integrated models which are able to simulate water and energy fluxes in the subsurface-land-surface-atmosphere system in a physically consistent way (Clark et al., 2015; Davison et al., 2018).
 For this reason, these integrated modeling approaches have also been considered to generate simulated realities (Mackay et al., 2015).
-However, despite the increasing computational capability and availability of infrastructures, these modelling approaches are generally more technically demanding.
-In addition, the use of these types of integrated models requires different expertises that are not usually cover within one single scientific group but requires strong interdisciplinary collaborations among different partners.
+However, despite the increasing computational capability and availability of infrastructures, these modeling approaches are generally more technically demanding.
+In addition, the use of these types of integrated models requires different expertise that is not usually covered within a single scientific group but requires strong interdisciplinary collaborations among different partners.
 For these reasons, the use of these types of models is still not commonly foreseen.